InnerDialogue™ is built on a somatosensory language of approximately two thousand mudras, as well as body and other challenges.

 In contemporary society, we see the re-emergence of mudras from practices of old into present-day use.
 We observe them in two forms – in dance and worship or ritual.
 Many of us will have seen them in books, libraries, and exhibitions as elements of old icons, statues, and paintings – and in present-day exercise as in yoga, or in meditative or martial arts practice.

 The ability to travel into the furthest reaches of the world necessitated a more complex but more generally understood language–usually of commerce or trade–and these were termed lingua franca.
 This obviated the need for a simple gesture skill.
 However, societies have used this basic protolanguage skill–the use of the hand to convey communication, for the benefit of the deaf–sign language–and braille for the sightless.

-As language became more inventive and skillful, rules and syntax governing its use became more and more the norm.
-Parallel to this, the use of religious and ritual processes designed to alter the state of the human were also developed.
-This sophistication of both language and gestures perhaps parallels the awareness of the force or power of language and of symbols.
-Early icons, carvings, sculptures and paintings depict humans in ritualistic poses (known also as a gestural pose) as well as depicting hand gestures or mudras.
+As language became more inventive and skilful, rules and syntax governing its use became more and more the norm.
+Parallel to this, the use of religious and ritual processes designed to alter the state of the human was also developed.
+This sophistication of both language and gestures perhaps parallels the awareness of the force or power of language and symbols.
+Early icons, carvings, sculptures, and paintings depict humans in ritualistic poses (known also as a gestural pose) as well as depicting hand gestures or mudras.

 In the countries of Asia where the religious or philosophical were seen as parallel to the martial and secular, attempts to elevate the rank of warrior to initiate was probably exemplified by the monks of Shaolin in western China.
 These monks became expert martial artists as they needed to defend themselves against petty bandits and rogue states.
-Their high art form and prowess and almost supernatural capacity was ritualized with mudras and gestures that either symbolized the need to stay pure in heart and mind, and to impart physiological changes in their state to help them fight in such remarkable ways.
+Their high art form prowess and almost supernatural capacity were ritualized with mudras and gestures that either symbolized the need to stay pure in heart and mind and to impart physiological changes in their state to help them fight in such remarkable ways.